 In response to every report of Prohibited Conduct, a Reporting Party will receive written information about resources, procedural options for alternative and formal resolution, reasonably available supportive measures and the process for requesting and obtaining those supportive measures, the range of disciplinary sanctions available upon a finding of responsibility for violating the Policy on Prohibited Discrimination, Harassment, and Retaliation, the prohibition against retaliation, and the available mechanisms to report concerns of retaliation.
-The written information will also include information about campus and community resources and services, including counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other available services.
-This written information will also include a notification about the process for seeking disability related accommodations, academic adjustments, and/or auxiliary aids under Section 504 of the Rehabilitation Act and/or other applicable federal, state, or local laws, as well as translation and interpreter services.
-For more information visit: https://eeotix.usc.edu/.
+Report concerns of retaliation against those who report sex discrimination, including sexual harassment, and who participate in an investigation; this includes reports against all staff, faculty, and students.